-COMMON WEAPONS CRIMES IN FLORIDA
+COMMON CRIMES INVOLVING WEAPONS IN SOUTH FLORIDA

 - Improper Exhibition of a Firearm or Weapon occurs when a person has or carries a dagger, sword, sword cane, firearm, electric weapon or device, or other weapons in the presence of one or more people, and displays rude, careless, angry, or threatening manners, not in necessary self-defense.

 - Discharging a Firearm in Public occurs when any person who knowingly and recklessly discharges a firearm in a public place or on the right-of-way of any paved public road, highway, or street, or street or over any occupied premises.

 - A risk protection order is a court order that requires someone who is deemed “at risk” to surrender their firearms to the authorities.
 The person must also give up their license to carry a concealed weapon.

 - The crime of Unlicensed Carrying a Concealed Firearm occurs when a person is not licensed to carry a concealed firearm on or about his or her person.

 - The crime of Unlicensed Carrying a Concealed Weapon occurs when a person is not licensed to carry a concealed, electric weapon or device on or about his or her person.

 - The crime of Shooting into or throwing deadly missiles occurs when an individual maliciously shoots or throws deadly missiles into dwellings, public or private buildings, occupied or not occupied places to produce death or great bodily harm - destructive device.